Healthdirect Free Australian health advice you can count on.

 • do special exercises or physiotherapy to strengthen your muscles and prevent joint stiffness

-You might need to take a few days or a week off before you can return to work or school.
+You might need to have a few days or a week off before returning to work or school.
+Your doctor will talk with you about managing your wound dressings.

 Any type of surgery has some risks.
 While most arthroscopies go smoothly, possible complications can include: